-AUSTIN, May 22, 2017 - In 2016, there were more than 35 boating fatalities and hundreds of boat accidents and injuries on Texas waters.
-As part of National Safe Boating Week May 20-26, Texas Parks and Wildlife Department boater education and law enforcement staff are reminding Texans to be safe Memorial Day weekend and all summer long by following the law and taking basic safety precautions while on the water.
+AUSTIN May 21, 2018 ⎯ As part of National Safe Boating Week May 19-25, Texas Parks and Wildlife Department boater education and law enforcement are reminding Texans to be safe this summer by following the law and taking basic safety precautions while on the water.

-State law requires that a personal floatation device is available for each occupant of the boat, but only children under 13 years of age are mandated by the law to wear one while the boat or paddle craft is underway or drifting.
-Despite this law, last year in Texas more than 560 citations were issued for children not wearing a life jacket increased by nearly 12 percent.
+State law requires that a life jacket must be available for each occupant of the boat and children under 13 years of age are mandated to wear one while the boat or paddle craft is underway or drifting.
+Despite these laws, in Texas last year the number of citations issued for children not wearing a life jacket increased by nearly 12 percent.

-Take a boating safety course: Paddlers can find a free online safety course on the TPWD website, and for larger vessels, anyone born on or after Sept.
-1, 1993, must complete a boater education course to operate a personal watercraft or a boat with a 15 horsepower rating or more.
-Boater education courses are regularly offered in many locations around the state, or boaters can find a selection of online boater courses that can be taken anytime.
+Take a boating safety course: Paddlers can find a free online safety course on the TPWD website.
+For larger vessels, anyone born on or after Sept.
+1, 1993, must complete a boater education course to operate a personal watercraft or a boat with a 15-horsepower rating or more.
+Boater education courses are regularly offered in many locations around the state, or boaters can find a selection of online boater courses that can be taken anytime online.